-Dr. Aelred Kurtenbach, one of our founders and our first Chief Executive Officer ("CEO"), has served as Chairman of the Board since the Company's inception.
+Dr. Aelred Kurtenbach, one of our founders and our first Chief Executive Officer ("CEO"), served as Chairman of the Board from the Company's inception until September 2014.
 When he retired from the CEO responsibilities in 2001, the Board separated the Chair and CEO roles and retained Dr. Kurtenbach as Chair in order to continue to benefit from his leadership.
 The Board has also established a Lead Independent Director role.
 Ms. Nancy Frame has served as our Lead Independent Director since 2005.

-Dr. Kurtenbach intends to retire from the Board at the end of his term at the Annual Meeting on September 3, 2014.
-Therefore, the Board has considered structures that would be appropriate following his retirement.
-The Board has studied and discussed publicly available research and expert guidance on different structures.
-After this study and discussion, the Board has determined that following our co-founder's retirement, a return to the combined Chair and CEO roles plus a Lead Independent Director role would best serve the Company and its shareholders going forward.
+When Dr. Kurtenbach retired as Chairman of the Board in September 2014, the Board studied and discussed publicly available research and expert guidance on different structures.
+After this study and discussion, the Board determined that a return to the combined Chair and CEO roles plus a Lead Independent Director role would best serve the Company and its shareholders going forward.

-The Chairman conducts the Board meetings, and the Lead Independent Director presides over independent director meetings.
+The Chairman conducts the Board meetings, and the Lead Independent Director presides over independent Director meetings.
 The Lead Independent Director also serves as chairperson of the Nominating and Corporate Governance Committee.
 In this dual role, the Lead Independent Director is able to bring to the Board a special focus on governance issues.
 She also facilitates the ability of non-management Directors to fulfill their responsibilities, builds consensus among Board members and provides a structure for communicating any concerns the non-management Directors may have directly to our executive management.